Jayendar/CRD_Operations/README.md

 9. The file is accessed by multi-threading.

-The data will also support the following non-functional requirements:
+The data store will also support the following non-functional requirements:

 1. The size of the stored data will never exceed 1GB.